kosl/ihipp-examples/docs/week5.md

 ## 5.21 Riemann sum with parallel reduction on GPU

 In this step we will show how to perform a parallel sum reduction described in the previous step with a GPU kernel.
-The sum reduction kernel will be added to the previous GPU codes, both in CUDA in OpenCL, with the goal to get rid off the bottlenecks.
+The sum reduction kernel will be added to the previous GPU codes, both in CUDA and OpenCL, with the goal to get rid of the bottlenecks.

 ### Parallel reduction in CUDA